Rob Gleason, Chairman

 The Republican Party of Pennsylvania received national attention thanks to Gleason’s efforts, as Pennsylvania Republicans won more takeaways than any other state.
 Assuming a greater role in the Republican Party’s national affairs, Gleason serves on the Republican National Committee’s Executive Budget Committee.

 Despite a difficult cycle for Republicans nationally in 2012, Gleason helped Republicans also expanded their already dominant Congressional majority by winning an additional seat in Western Pennsylvania.

 Rob Gleason has been married to Jeanne for 45 years.
-They have four children and six grandchildren.
+They have four children and eight grandchildren.